I am running to become a Vision Vancouver City Councillor

 Here are three key ways I believe we can make Vancouver the most livable city:

-- Focus growth on major streets – Cities worldwide continue to grow, Vancouver included.
+- Focus growth along transit routes – Cities worldwide continue to grow, Vancouver included.
 Newcomers from inside Canada and around the world bring energy, skills, and entrepreneurial talent.
-Concentrating growth on and near our major streets supports local shops, maintains viable public transit, and adds resilience to our neighbourhood centres.
+Concentrating growth on and near transit routes supports local shops, maintains transit viability, and helps reduce traffic congestion.
+Urban density prevents suburban sprawl.

 - Support the services that strengthen neighbourhoods – Distinct, vibrant neighbourhoods are a defining feature of Vancouver.
 Families, youth and seniors are closely connected to their neighbourhoods through important community hubs like recreation centres, parks, schools, and libraries.
 Growing communities that enjoy a broad range of services within walking, biking and easy transit distance helps everyone thrive.